Created on

 Select the option 'Computer Account'.

-Select the option 'Local Computer' and chose 'Finish'.
+Select the option 'Local Computer' and choose 'Finish'.

 Select the 'No' option, do not export the private key, and DER file format.

-Specify the name and select 'Next', specify a filename and chose 'Finish'.
+Specify the name and select 'Next', specify a filename, and choose 'Finish'.

-Import this CA certificate on FortiAuthenticator as Trusted CA.
+Import this CA certificate on FortiAuthenticator as a Trusted CA.

 Try to browse to the directory with LDAPS enabled, which should work fine now.